dimitrismistriotis/djforge/Setup.md

 ## Updating Repositories Generated from Template

 One solution would be to use [Cruft](https://github.com/cruft/cruft) which has automated the process.
-Unfortunately this requires the repository to be formed with CookieCutter, something that it is not for the time being at least.
+Unfortunately, this requires the repository to be formed with CookieCutter, something that it is not for the time being at least.

 Had good results with <https://github.com/AndreasAugustin/actions-template-sync> which